iamenderman/krauk_public/README.md

 **Warning:** There are currently fatal runtime errors in the program.

-**Info:** Krauk is a simple version control system with P2P encryption, user and message authentication, designed for solo projects.
+**Info:** Krauk is a simple version control system with symmetric encryption, user and message authentication, designed for solo projects.
 It is focused on facilitating code migration between computers and transferring code to new machines.

 **Prerequisites:** OpenSSL, Make